denten-books/plain-text/main.md

 ### 3.4 WYSINAWYG (What You See Is Not Always What You Get)

-It is in this sense one can best understand the structure of modern "digital" documents.
+It is in this tripartite sense one can best understand the structure of modern "digital" documents.
+Although few software engineers would aknowledge the debt, the Hegelian "concrete universal" has been encoded into the structure of electronic documents.
 Some of the earliest computer-aided text editors modeled documents in this way, separating the layers of physical, formatting, and content structure.
 Describing *EDIT*, one of the earliest editors designed for the GE635 36-bit mainframe computers in use at Bell Labs in 1968, Arthur Kaiman
 writes: "The publication editor is divided into three related sections, the document layout facility, the editing facility, and the printing facility [@kaiman_computer-aided_1968, 66]."
 The "layout," in Kaiman's vocabulary,